Month 2, Day 6, Saturday 5:15 p.m.

 Oliver’s expression darkened, not with anger, but an internal settling of some sort that Sebastien couldn’t read.
 “Twelve hundred gold upon completion, and a three percent stake of the profit, or a minimum yearly payment of four hundred gold paid in quarterly allocations, whichever is more.”

 Sebastien’s heart was pounding, and she hoped the flush in her cheeks wasn’t noticeable.
 “Fifteen hundred gold, and a five percent stake in the profit.
 The minimum payment is fine.”

-Sebastien hesitated, but earning fifteen hundred gold was near the upper end of her initial hopes, and she hadn’t even considered getting a stipend.
-She almost agreed, but stopped herself, narrowing her eyes.
-“I’ll hire Verdant Stag member only if their skills fit my needs and they are reasonably priced.
-I won’t pay more for services than I think they’re worth.
-If I do end up needing help, payment will be taken out of my earnings when the job is completed rather than required upfront.
+Sebastien hesitated.
+Earning fifteen hundred gold was near the upper end of her initial hopes, and she hadn’t even considered getting a stipend.
+She almost agreed immediately, but stopped herself, narrowing her eyes.
+“I’ll hire Stags only if their skills fit my needs and they are reasonably priced.
+I won’t pay more for services than they’re worth.
+If I do end up needing help, payment will be taken out of my eventual earnings rather than required upfront.
 And I won’t be liable for payment if the mission fails.
 I won’t be going into any more debt to you, Oliver.”

 He gave her a small smile.
 “Not to me.
 To the Verdant Stag.”